algorand/DerivhackExamples/README.md

 ## The Algorand Blockchain

+The Algorand blockchain can process 1000 transactions per second with a latency of less than 5 seconds and ensures transaction finality with point-of-sale speed.
  The Algorand blockchain is a permissionless blockchain with hundreds of independently operating nodes distributed around the world.
 The Algorand blockchain allows developers to create their applications without having to set up their own distributed systems.
-The Algorand blockchain can process 1000 transactions per second with a latency of less than 5 secods.

 In addition, Algorand provides extensive [documentation](https://developer.algorand.org/docs/getting-started), and provides SDKs in four languages (Go, Python, Java and Javascript) to interact with the blockchain.

 ![Figure 1: Nodes running the Algorand client software around the world](https://github.com/algorand/DerivhackExamples/blob/master/blob/nodes_map.png)